Fred Davies (footballer, born 1921)

 Frederick James "Mulga" Davies (14 August 1921 – 13 August 1961) was an Australian rules footballer who played in the Victorian Football League (VFL).

 Family

 The son of William Phillip Davies (1884–1983), and Marian Davies (1885–1963), née Thompson, Frederick James Davies was born at Seaford, Victoria on 14 August 1921.

 He married Joan Mason in 1948, and was the father of the famous Tasmanian dual Olympic basketballer Ian Davies (1956–2013).

 Football

 Davies played as both a follower and key position forward.

 Carlton

 Cleared to Carlton from Seaford Football Club in April 1941, he made his senior debut for Carlton on 2 August 1941, in the Round 14 match against Hawthorn; and, having enlisted in the Second AIF, he did not play again until he returned from overseas service in 1946.
 He kicked four goals in the 1947 VFL Grand Final, in which Carlton defeated Essendon by a point.

-In 1949 he played for Victoria against New South Wales.
+In 1949 Davies played for Victoria against New South Wales.